Recipe Kids Can Make: "No Bake" Chocolate Peanut Butter Oatmeal Cookies

 You choose -

-Utensils and Supplies:
+Utensils And Supplies:

-Measuring cups in one cup and one-half cup sizes
+- Measuring cups in one cup and one-half cup sizes

-Measuring spoons in one teaspoon and one Tablespoon sizes
+- Measuring spoons in one teaspoon and one Tablespoon sizes

-Large mixing bowl (about 12 inches diameter)
+- Large mixing bowl (about 12 inches diameter)

-Large stirring spoon (wooden or about 15 inches long)
+- Large stirring spoon (wooden or about 15 inches long)

-About 3 table knives and 2 soup spoons
+- About 3 table knives and 2 soup spoons

 Once again, you choose -

-Add the nut butter to the bowl in little hunks.
+Add the nut butter to the big bowl in little hunks.
 Then, use the table knives to stir, pound, slice, and mix the nut butter into the oatmeal.
 If you think these knives are not good for your child, go with large spoons.
 The result will be nut butter coarsely cut throughout the oats, but certainly not a totally uniform mixture.

-If using microwave oven, the child can put the milk, sugar, cocoa powder and vanilla extract into the room temperature glass microwave-safe bowl.
+If using microwave oven, the child can put the milk, sugar, cocoa powder and vanilla extract into the separate microwave-safe bowl.
 Stir well.

 Under either heating method, the adult brings the melted cocoa mix to the large bowl and pours it into the bowl with the oatmeal ingredients.

 To do this, use a cookie tray or other hard, flat dish under the waxed paper so that you can lift it and carry it without dropping all the cookies on the floor.

 Enjoying food is one of the gifts of being alive.
 Maren has had many a special moment, not only in eating with friends and family, but especially in preparing foods with her sons which always included adding that special ingredient: love.